 Determine when should you (and your spouse) file for Social Security

 Social Security filing is more critical than most people realize.
-Although you can take your benefit as early as age 62, in most cases, it makes sense to wait.
-The difference between claiming your benefit at age 62 and 67 (the full retirement age for those born after 1960) is about 7% annually.
+Although you can take your benefit as early as age 62, it makes sense to wait in most cases.
+The difference between claiming your benefit at 62 and 67 (the full retirement age for those born after 1960) is about 7% annually.
 Waiting until age 70 adds another roughly 8% annually from age 66 to 70.

 Create retirement distribution diversification

 When you hear about diversification, it usually refers to investments, such as stocks and bonds.
-Yes, the appropriate, investment allocation is essential, but we also recommend income diversification.
+The appropriate investment allocation is essential, but we also recommend income diversification.
 Multiple income options, with different tax consequences, will expand the possibilities in retirement.

 I lump them into the following retirement income categories:

-After-tax: This group would include everyone in the Roth Family.
-All of the Roth IRA’s, 401(k) ‘s, and 403(b) ‘s.
-Contributions are considered after-tax.
-Growth is not taxed, and distributions are tax-free as long as you’re 59½, and you made the first Roth contribution at least five years ago.
+After-tax: This group would include everyone in the Roth Family: all the Roth IRAs, 401(k) ‘s, and 403(b) ‘s.
+Contributions are considered after tax.
+Growth is not taxed, and distributions are tax-free as long as you’re 59½ and made the first Roth contribution at least five years ago.

-Mixed Bag: Here, we have non-qualified annuities, brokerage investment accounts, and nondeductible IRA’s.
+Mixed Bag: We have non-qualified annuities, brokerage investment accounts, and nondeductible IRAs.

-Brokerage: The sale of investments is subject to long-term capital gains as long as they have been held for greater than one year.
+Brokerage: The sale of investments is subject to long-term capital gains if held for over one year.
 For investments held less than a year, those gains, called short-term gains, are taxed at ordinary income tax rates.
 Don’t forget about interest and dividends.
 They’re taxed as well.
 The good news is that distributions are not taxed as income.

-Nondeductible IRA’s: Contributions are after-tax, growth is tax-deferred.
+Nondeductible IRAs: Contributions are after-tax, and growth is tax-deferred.
 Distributions are split; contributions are a tax-free return of your contributions, but growth is taxed as income.
 Each partial distribution will be a prorated split of tax-free and taxable.

-There may be a way around this, however, with the Back Door Roth IRA strategy.
-You can roll a nondeductible IRA into a Roth IRA and in specific situations, avoid taxes on the conversion.
-Learn more in our post The Backdoor Roth IRA: Sneak into the benefits.
+However, there may be a way around this with the Back Door Roth IRA strategy.
+You can roll a nondeductible IRA into a Roth IRA and avoid taxes on the conversion in specific situations.
+Learn more in our post How to Grow More Tax Free Retirement Assets with Backdoor Roth Conversions.

-The Holy Grail: I’m talking about HSA’s.
-Tax-deductible contributions, tax-free growth, and tax-free distributions when used for qualified medical expenses.
-If you qualify for an HSA and you can save it for retirement, an HSA is a fantastic tax-advantaged tool.
-We love it so much we wrote a blog post about the 7 Ways an HSA Can Help You Now and In retirement.
+The Holy Grail: I’m talking about HSA—tax-deductible contributions, tax-free growth, and tax-free distributions for qualified medical expenses.
+If you qualify for an HSA and can save it for retirement, an HSA is a fantastic tax-advantaged tool.
+We love it so much that we wrote a blog post about the 7 Ways an HSA Can Help You Now and In retirement.

-Social Security: Your Social Security is subject to taxation based on your income.
+Social Security: Your Social Security is subject to taxation based on income.